Chatsworth Crime Rate Trends — Los Angeles

 Chatsworth is the far northwest San Fernando Valley neighborhood at the foot of the Santa Susana Mountains, organized around Devonshire Street and Topanga Canyon Boulevard.
 Anchored by Stoney Point Park, the Chatsworth Metrolink station, and historic Western film locations in the surrounding hills.

-Three categories moved in Chatsworth this March — all three as sustained structural shifts downward, with no spikes, no rare events, and nothing running above trend.
-The shape is a broad, multi-month property and violent-crime retreat, not a single quiet month.
+Three categories moved in Chatsworth this April — all three sustained shifts, all pointing down.
+There are no spikes, no rare events, no streak breaks.
+The shape of the month is structural contraction across property crime, not a single noisy outlier.

 Notable signals 0